El-Kelaa M’Gouna, Morocco

 Visit Marrakesh during July to see the colour and pace of Morocco's bustling city intensify during the Popular Arts Festival.

-Get caught up in the romance of Imilchil, sitting high in the Atlas Mountains, at the festival of the Wedding Moussem, which is all about livestock and finding a partner.
+Get caught up in the romance of Imilchil in Morocco's Atlas Mountains at the festival of the Wedding Moussem, which is all about livestock and finding a partner.